jetbrains-academy/scala-tutorial/Definitions and Evaluation/Multiple Parameters/task.md

 ## Value Definitions and Termination

-The difference between `val` and `def` becomes apparent when the right hand side does not terminate.
+The difference between `val` and `def` becomes apparent when the right-hand side does not terminate.
 Given

       def loop: Int = loop